stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC $00   ; Add value at address $0000 to the Accumulator.
 ```

-After this code runs, the value in the Accumulator is now `$FF` and the Carry flag is not set; there is no carry bit as the result still fits into one byte.
+After this code runs, the value in the Accumulator is now `$FF` and the Carry flag is not set.
+Thus there is no carry bit as the result still fits into one byte.

-The CLC instruction in the above assembly example is important.
-Before starting an addition operation, you need to ensure that the Carry flag is not set otherwise the result will be incorrect.
+The CLC instruction in the example above is important.
+Before starting an addition operation, you need to ensure that the Carry flag is not set.
+If it is, the result will be incorrect.
 (It is possible for the Carry flag to be set if, say, a previous addition or subtraction operation set it.)

-The following assembly again demonstrates adding two 8-bit unsigned values, but now the result will not fit into a single byte:
+The following assembly also demonstrates adding two 8-bit unsigned values.
+In this case the result will not fit into a single byte:

 ```asm6502
 ; $FE + $03 (254 + 3 in decimal)